 It’s generally a very well designed and strong unit, it’s only when humans intervene (or don’t when they should!) that it can break and given you’ve probably bought a second hand old motor there is little you can do, apart from choose wisely and just hope, although if it’s smoking run a mile or expect an engine rebuild.
 If you’re buying privately then all you can do is quiz the owner about oil consumption and hope they don’t lie.

 Read here about a very specific engine problem you need to know about: http://www.duratecnc.co.uk/?p=146

-There is a second reason for rod bearing failure and it’s less well known.
+There is a second reason for rod bearing failure and it’s less well known and concerns boosted engines really.
 If the ECU has had a bad aftermarket map put in it then something called ‘Detonation’ will occur in the combustion chamber, this is more prevalent with forced induction and engines which are burning oil.
 These are uncontrolled explosions in the combustion chamber which send shock waves through the pistons and rods.
 It squeezes the oil out of the rod bearings (top and bottom) so they come into contact with the crank damages them.